Social Media Tips & Strategies

 Look to the Future

-Answer the audience's immediate question: "What does this mean for me?"
+Answer the immediate question: "What does this mean for me?"
 Explain what the funding will be used for.
 Are you hiring?
 Building new features?
 Expanding to new markets?
 This transforms the announcement from a backward-looking celebration to a forward-looking promise.

 Include a Clear Call-to-Action (CTA)